wangzhecheng/DeepSolar_timelapse/README.md

 $ pip install -r requirements.txt
 ```

-**Note**: multi-variate OLS and logit regressions are run by the R code blocks inserted in the Python Jupyter Notework `bass_model_parameter_regression.ipynb`.
-It is based on the `rpy2` package. `lmtest` and `sandwich` are required libraries for R (which may need to be installed).
+**Note**: multivariate OLS and logit regressions are run by the R code blocks inserted in the Python Jupyter Notework `bass_model_parameter_regression.ipynb`.
+It is based on the `rpy2` package.
+If you want to run these regressions, R and R kernel are required to install.
+Moreover, `lmtest` and `sandwich` are required libraries for R (which may need to be installed).
+For further details about installing R and R kernel, see this [tutorial](https://linuxize.com/post/how-to-install-r-on-ubuntu-20-04/) and this [tutorial](https://datatofish.com/r-jupyter-notebook/).
 For further details about using R in Python notebook, see [this](https://stackoverflow.com/questions/39008069/r-and-python-in-one-jupyter-notebook).

 ## Download data and model checkpoints